danvolchek/bouncer-go/README.md

 Download the latest version of Go.
 On Arch: `sudo pacman -S go`.

+The program takes in a config directory and expects there to be a `bouncer.db` and a `config.json` file inside of them.
-The config file is the same as bouncer's, except it has an extra top level field `"database_path"` which should point to your database file.
+The config file is the same as bouncer's.

 Then, one of:
- - rebuild every time: `go run main.go -config private/bouncer.db -debug`
+ - Rebuild every time: `go run main.go -config private/ -debug`
- - build once, run multiple times: `go build -o bouncer main.go && ./bouncer -config private/bouncer.db -debug`
+ - Build once, run multiple times: `go build -o bouncer main.go && ./bouncer -config private/ -debug`
- - in IntelliJ IDE: run the `Run` run configuration.
-Config path is expected to be `private/bouncer.db`.
+ - In IntelliJ IDE: run the `Run` run configuration.
+Configs are expected to be in `private/`.

 # Development